sdl002/R_Docker_Intro/README.md

-Now either download the Rscript: /R_Docker_Intro/Example_Data/Generate_tSNE.R *-or-* use vim and copy/past text from /R_Docker_Intro/Example_Data/Generate_tSNE.R to a new file called Generate_tSNE.R
+Now either download the Rscript: /R_Docker_Intro/Example_Data/Generate_tSNE.R *-or-* use vim/nano/etc and copy/past text from /R_Docker_Intro/Example_Data/Generate_tSNE.R to a new file called Generate_tSNE.R

 Your directory structure should now look like this:
 ```